xierunzhi/CytoTalk/README.md

 ## Overview

-We have developed the CytoTalk algorithm for *de novo* construction of a signaling network (union of multiple signaling pathways emanating from the ligand- receptor pairs) between two cell types using single-cell transcriptomics data.
-The algorithm constructs an integrated network of intracellular and intercellular functional gene interactions.
-The signaling network is identified by solving a prize-collecting Steiner forest (PCSF) problem based on appropriately defined node prize (i.e. cell-specific gene activity) and edge cost (i.e. functional interaction between two genes).
+We have developed the CytoTalk algorithm for *de novo* construction of a signaling network between two cell types using single-cell transcriptomics data.
+This signaling network is the union of multiple signaling pathways originating at ligand-receptor pairs.
+Our algorithm constructs an integrated network of intracellular and intercellular functional gene interactions.
+A prize-collecting Steiner tree (PCST) algorithm is used to extract the signaling network, based on node prize (cell-specific gene activity) and edge cost (functional interaction between two genes).
 The objective of the PCSF problem is to find an optimal subnetwork in the integrated network that includes genes with high levels of cell-type-specific expression and close connection to highly active ligand-receptor pairs.

 ### Background

-Signal transduction is the primary mechanism for cell-cell communication. scRNA- seq technology holds great promise for studying cell-cell communication at much higher resolution.
+Signal transduction is the primary mechanism for cell-cell communication and scRNA-seq technology holds great promise for studying this communication at high levels of resolution.
 Signaling pathways are highly dynamic and cross-talk among them is prevalent.
-Due to these two features, simply examining expression levels of ligand and receptor genes cannot reliably capture the overall activities of signaling pathways and interactions among them.
+Due to these two features, simply examining expression levels of ligand and receptor genes cannot reliably capture the overall activities of signaling pathways and the interactions among them.

 ## Getting Started